President & Executive

 Contact by email

 Rob is a member of the Alberta Bar (2000) and the British Columbia Bar (2005).
 He is a career Crown Prosecutor with Alberta Justice and Solicitor General in Calgary, specializing in domestic violence, early case resolution and youth criminal justice.
 Rob also trained with, and was seconded to for three years, the Alberta Public Service Commission as an Indigenous Awareness co-facilitator and trainer, proudly partnering as an ally with Indigenous colleagues, Elders and Knowledge Keepers.
-For several years, Rob has also been volunteering as Calgary Program Leader and Lead Instructor for Level Justice, a Canadian charitable organization for Indigenous youth outreach and justice education.
-In 2023, Rob was honoured to begin his new assignment of prosecuting in Calgary Indigenous Court.
+For several years, Rob has also been volunteering as Calgary and Siksika Nation Program Facilitator and instructor for Level Justice, a Canadian charitable organization for Indigenous youth outreach and justice education.
+In 2022, Rob was honoured to begin his new assignment of prosecuting in Calgary Indigenous Court.

 Rob has held faculty positions at UCalgary Law and SAIT, as a sessional instructor in clinical theory and trial advocacy, as well as criminal law, respectively.
 He is also the Board Chair and a long-term volunteer at Student Legal Assistance at UCalgary Law, and was recently appointed as an inaugural member of the Dean's Community Council.
 Rob is also an appointed Program Advisory Committee Member at SAIT, for a three year term.
 Rob was a volunteer adjudicator of Interviewing, Negotiating and Advocacy with CPLED for several years; and is a guest speaker for CBA Alberta, UCalgary Law and LESA on prosecutions and ethics.
 Rob is a passionate mentor to law students and young lawyers within his office, with the CBA Alberta Mentoring Program, and with the Law Society of Alberta Mentor Express Program.